mtreerungroj/mtreerungroj.github.io/index.md

 ### Experience / Internship
 * Internship at KCapstone program, KASIKORNBANK (2018)
 * Paticipated in Class & Workshop: What Business needs to know about Data Science by Coraline (2018)
-* Accomplished the Data Scientist track at DataCamp (2018)
+* Accomplished the Data Scientist track at Datacamp, view my [profile](https://datacamp.com/profile/mtreerungroj) (2018)
 * Participated in NSC20 (2018)
 * Internship at Digithun (2017)
 * Teaching Assistant for Java Programming Fundamentals (2017)